Special educational needs and disabilities

 Norfolk SEND Partnership are also able to offer parents independent information and advice about special educational needs and disabilities.

 If you are considering Great Yarmouth Charter Academy and wish to discuss your child's needs please contact us and we will be pleased to meet both you and your child and to liaise with their current school.
-For more details, please contact Mrs Gregson-Rix, SEND coordinator, or Mrs Parsons, SEN Manager.
+For more details, please contact Mrs Gregson-Rix, SEND coordinator (Salisbury Road site), Mrs Robinson, SEND Coordinator (Thamesfield Way site), or Mrs Parsons, SEN Manager.

-For more information please see our SEND information report, which you can download below, and our SEND policy.
+For more information please see our SEND information report and our SEND policy.